Linearly Bounded Conjugator Property for Mapping Class Groups: Introduction

 \end{introthm}

 Finally, each case in the classification will produce a different constant.
-The proof of L.B.C.~property for \mcg will be complete by taking a maximum over the three constants.
+The proof of L.B.C.~property for \mcg will be completed by taking a maximum over the three constants.

 The organization of the paper is as follows. \begin{itemize}

 \item In \secref{secBackground}, we review basic definitions and the theory of hierarchies.
 A key notion that we will introduce is the notion of \emph{separating markings} in \secref{secSeparating}.